We all get a little forgetful from time to time. The good news is there are lots of things you can do to help improve your memory.

 Walking is one example of a type of activity that's thought to help prevent brain shrinkage.
 And if you're lucky enough to be able to take a walk in natural surroundings it may boost your brain more than walking in a town or city environment.

-Dancing may also be particularly useful for your memory because it's not only a form of physical exercise but also an opportunity to learn something new - such as new dance steps.
+Dancing is not only a form of physical exercise but also an opportunity to learn something new - such as new dance steps.
 Gentler forms of exercise such as yoga and tai chi may also have a positive impact on your working memory and concentration.

 Eat brain foods

 To get the best out of your brain you have to give it the right type of fuel.
-And one way to give it the right fuel may be to follow the Mediterranean diet, which has been shown to boost memory and slow down the rate of age-related cognitive decline.
+Following the Mediterranean diet has been shown to boost memory and slow down the rate of age-related cognitive decline.
 This diet includes lots of fruit, vegetables, whole grains, olive oil, beans, nuts, legumes, seeds and regular helpings of fish and seafood along with moderate portions of poultry, eggs, cheese and yoghurt.

-On the other hand the foods you should avoid include those that are high in saturated fat and salt.
-That's because these foods are widely thought to increase your cholesterol levels (saturated fat) and your blood pressure (salt), both of which may be linked to the development of certain types of dementia.
-You may also want to cut back on sweet foods, since having lots of sugar on a regular basis can lead to high blood sugar levels, which in turn may lead to decreased activity in the hippocampus.
+The foods you should avoid include those that are high in saturated fat and salt.
+These foods are widely thought to increase your cholesterol levels and your blood pressure, both of which may be linked to the development of certain types of dementia.
+You may also want to cut back on sweet foods, as having lots of sugar on a regular basis can lead to high blood sugar levels, which may lead to decreased activity in the hippocampus.

 Get the sleep you need